TheArchitect2000/Blockchain-based-IoT-Server/README.md

 # Application color codes in hex.
 Please write it without '#'.
 Exmaple: #4e46e7 -> 4e46e7
 # This text color is for Mobile App
 THEME_TEXT = 'ffffff'
-# This color is for Web App and Mobile App
+# These colors are for Web App and Mobile App
 THEME_BACKGROUND = '212838'
 THEME_BOX = '2d355c'
 THEME_BUTTON = '4e46e7'